 Beaver Dam, WI

-Brenda Utzerath is a certified Small Animal practitioner with accreditation from Tallgrass Animal Acupressure Institute, and she is also nationally certified by and a member of National Board of Certified Animal Acupressure and Massage (NBCAAM).
-Her initial interest in a cooperative approach to canine wellness grew out of the desire to help her dogs.
+Brenda is a certified Small Animal practitioner with accreditation from Tallgrass Animal Acupressure, and she is also nationally certified by and a member of National Board of Certified Animal Acupressure and Massage (NBCAAM).
 In early 2009, she began her studies in Traditional Chinese Medicine as it relates to animals.
 Her practice includes acupressure, essential oils, nutrition information, as well as end-of-life comfort care.

 Tranquil Tails, based in the Fox River Valley of Wisconsin, is owned and operated by Penny Paiser-Wilson, a certified small animal acupressurist.
 Penny, a Master Reiki Practitioner through The Animal Spirit Network in Chicago, also holds a Bachelor Science in Nutrition from the University of Wisconsin at Madison which she incorporates in her work with animals.
-Penny has studied cat and dog massage with Integrated Touch Therapy of Ohio and Animal Communication with Asia Voight and Penelope Smith.
-Included in the care of your pets, Penny uses Acupressure, Reiki, advanced Massage techniques, Flower Essences, Aromatherapy, Color Therapy and EFT (Emotional Freedom Technique).
-She continues to study Traditional Chinese Medicine and natural pet care, adding to her already comprehensive repertoire.
+Penny has studied cat and dog massage with Integrated Touch Therapy of Ohio and Animal Communication.
+Included in the care of your pets, Penny uses Acupressure, Reiki, advanced Massage techniques, Flower Essences, Aromatherapy, Color Therapy and EFT.
+She continues to study Traditional Chinese Medicine and natural pet care, adding to her comprehensive repertoire.

-My name is Kendra McMillan.
 I have a life-long love for all animals.
 But back in the 80's when I went to college there were few careers with animals aside from Veterinarians and Vet Technicians.
-So as an adult I contented myself by filling my house with cats and eventually buying my horse Espirita.
+So as an adult I contented myself by filling my house with cats and eventually buying my horse.
 I discovered Animal Acupressure through a women who performed acupressure and massage on Espirita and that was next path on my journey through life.

 Susan "Sam" MacLean, Equine Practitioner, NBCAAM